giorgiagandolfi/DNA-RNA_Dynamics/Final_Report/Report_DRD2.md

 39802405               7582              10793              10337
 ```

 Since the address is associated with a type II probe, no color is specified in the table above.
-It is possible to check if the address is associated with a type I or type II probes by loading the cleaned Illumina450Manifest in R workspace:
+It is possible to check if the address is associated with a type I or type II probe by loading the cleaned Illumina450Manifest in R workspace:

 `load("/Users/giorg/Desktop/DNA_RNA DYNAMICS/MODULE_2/Lesson 2-20200514/Illumina450Manifest_clean.RData")`